openrocket/openrocket/docs/source/user_guide/basic_flight_simulation.rst

 From this panel, you can select from many different motors, from many different manufacturers.
 There are a BUNCH of motors listed, but don't worry: the gadgets on this panel can help make your selection much easier.

-Ignore **Ejection charge delay** for now.
+Ignore :guilabel:`Ejection charge delay` for now.
 It is one of the most important settings on the page, but we'll come back to it.

 On the left, we see a list of the motors available to OpenRocket, given the filter settings on this page.
 The list can be sorted by any column, by clicking the column headers.

-Below the list of motors is a **Search** box, which allows you to do a free-text search against the current list of motors.
+Below the list of motors is a :guilabel:`Search` box, which allows you to do a free-text search against the current list of motors.

-On the right, the **Hide motors already used in the mount** checkbox will help you avoid creating multiple simulations for the same motor.
+On the right, the :guilabel:`Hide motors already used in the mount` checkbox will help you avoid creating multiple simulations for the same motor.
 One is usually enough.

-In the **Manufacturer** section, you can filter to show only motors from particular manufacturers.
+In the :guilabel:`Manufacturer` section, you can filter to show only motors from particular manufacturers.
 This is especially important if you're using reloadable rocket motors: if you want to fly, for example, an AeroTech reloadable motor, only AeroTech reloads will be of use to you in this chart.

-The **Total Impulse** selector lets you limit the list to the range of motors you want to see.
+The :guilabel:`Total Impulse` selector lets you limit the list to the range of motors you want to see.
 No point in listing E- through O-impulse motors for *A simple model rocket*: they won't fit (and most of them would tear the rocket to shreds if they did).

-The **Motor Dimensions** gadgets let you further filter the list to only motors that have the desired mechanical fit in your rocket.
+The :guilabel:`Motor Dimensions` gadgets let you further filter the list to only motors that have the desired mechanical fit in your rocket.
 There's no point in trying to fit a motor that is larger diameter than your motor mount tube, though it's quite common to search for motors that are *smaller* than the maxim motor diameter for a given rocket, and use an adaptor to bring the motor up to size for the right mechanical fit.